 What’s with the blog?

 This blog is designed to be one-stop shopping for our undergraduate chemistry & biochemistry majors.
-On this blog, you’ll find job postings, internships, and research opportunities, as well as information about department events, and spotlights on outstanding students, instructors, and alumni.
+On this blog, you’ll find job postings, internships, and research opportunities, as well as information about department and university-wide events, and spotlights on outstanding students, instructors, and alumni.
 We hope you find this information helpful, and maybe a little inspiring.
 If you’d like to subscribe to our updates, you can do so to the right of this post, and we certainly hope you do!

 Care to share?
 Submit an inspiring individual (including yourself!) or relevant feature topic by using the submission form in the sidebar.

 Why should I major in chemistry or biochemistry at Ohio State?

 Chemistry and Biochemistry at Ohio State contains numerous resources, state-of-the-art facilities, and top-notch faculty members.
 The National Research Council consistently ranks the chemistry and biochemistry department at Ohio State as one of the best in the nation.

 Students pursuing a chemistry or biochemistry degree can either take the Bachelor of Science track or the Bachelor of Arts track, allowing for flexibility in both coursework and the trajectory of the student’s future career path.

 The Bachelor of Science (B.S.) degree is geared towards students who wish to become professional chemists/biochemists.
 The Bachelor of Arts (B.A.) degree is geared towards students who want to use a background in chemistry or biochemistry in their pursuits in other areas of science, such as life sciences, or in professional areas like medicine, pharmacy, or veterinary science.
 Many career options are available for graduates with degrees in chemistry and biochemistry.
 The American Chemical Society has excellent resources for students beginning their careers in chemistry.